-Nandan always think of composing new ‘Bandishis’, Taranas, Dhrupads, Dhamars and Chaturangs for the aspirants of classical music.
+Nandan always thinks of composing new ‘Bandishis’, Taranas, Dhrupads, Dhamars, and Chaturangs for the aspirants of classical music.
 He has written three books on music – 1: The Beginners’ Book On Hindustani Music 1998, 2: Revised Edition of the same in 2005 and 3: Tabla-Principle and Art.
 The books are popular among the music lovers of the country and also in music institutions in the U.K. and the U.S.A.

-A small interview With Mr.Nandan Herlekar:
+A small chat with Mr.Nandan Herlekar:

-Tell us more about your initial training in music?
+Tell us more about your initial training in music.

 Nandan —–>In childhood my talent was tapped by my elder brother and sisters, who were good in singing.
 We belong to a heritage of traditional musicians.
-My great grandfather Pandit Damodarbuva Deulkar was a Dhrupad singer, a Pakhawaj player and a staunch devotee of Sant Manik Prabhu of Humnabad.
+My great-grandfather Pandit Damodarbuva Deulkar was a Dhrupad singer, a Pakhawaj player and a staunch devotee of Sant Manik Prabhu of Humnabad.
 He spent his whole life at his lotus feet.
 His son Vishubuva continued the tradition and I, as a child saw him chanting the ‘Gurumantra’ of Manik Prabhu and ‘Parans’ of Pakhawaj at an equal pace.

 It was here that I met my first Guru in Tabla late Pt.
 Suryakant Gokhle, a talented Shishya of the great Ustad Ahmedjan Thirakwa.
-In presence of my father he taught me the first lesson at Maniknagar in 1973.
-Back in Belgaum I continued the ‘Riyaz’ and visited often Guruji’s house in Pune.
+In the presence of my father, he taught me the first lesson at Maniknagar in 1973.
+Back in BelagaviI continued the ‘Riyaz’ and visited often Guruji’s house in Pune.

-Tell us more about your group during the Emergency days Madhav Vrunda?
+Tell us more about your group during the Emergency days Madhav Vrunda.

-Nandan —–>During emergency we formed a group called ‘Madhav Vrunda’ to spread the message of patriotism among the youth.
+Nandan —–>During the emergency we formed a group called ‘Madhav Vrunda’ to spread the message of patriotism among the youth.
 Our group consisted of singers, orators, musicians and mimicry artists.
 Some names among them are Kishor Kakde, Avinash Vengurlekar, Dilip Deshpande, Bhalchandra Kalled, Ranvindra Karekar, Datta Jayade and many others.
 It was at this stage of life I began to compose music to the poems I liked.
 It was my duty to teach those songs to others and set music with musicians.
 I still wonder how I could compose hundreds of songs at that tender age.
 I have been doing the same till today with equal zeal.

 How do you break the barrier of non-support from media to Indian Classical music?